 The SNAP rules allow you to deduct shelter expenses that exceed half of your net income, but not a dollar for dollar deduction of shelter costs.
 This is called the “shelter deduction.”
 106 C.M.R. § 364.400(G).

-Example: Rita’s total shelter expenses are $1,346/month: $700 rent and the $646 heating/cooling standard utility allowance.
-She pays oil heat, electricity, phone, internet.
-Her gross earnings are $1,500/month and her net income (after pre-shelter allowable deductions) is $1,030 per month.
-DTA will calculate Rita’s SNAP using the $569 capped shelter deduction, even though her shelter expenses above half of her net income are higher than that.
+Rita’s total shelter expenses are $1,560/month: $700 rent and the $860 heating/cooling standard utility allowance.
+She pays for oil, heat, electricity, phone, and internet.
+Her gross earnings are $1,500/month and her net income (after pre-shelter allowable deductions) is $1,007 per month.
+DTA will calculate Rita’s SNAP using the $624 capped shelter deduction, even though her shelter expenses above half of her net income are higher than that.

 The SNAP shelter deduction is complicated but important.
 After Section 8 and public housing, it is the biggest source of federal assistance to low-income households based on their housing needs.

 Remember, shelter costs may be self-declared by the household unless questionable.
-See question 13.
+See What information can I self-declare?

 Two shelter deductions: